 4. Don’t: Be cold and short

-A warm relationship between an employee and his supervisor is key to fostering positive interactions which lead to employee success.
-If an employee receives messages that show a sense of care and concern for them as both an employee and as person, this will lead to a better working relationship which can lead to better performance outcomes.
+A warm relationship between an employee and his supervisor is key to fostering positive interactions that lead to employee success.
+If an employee receives messages that show a sense of care and concern for them as both an employee and as a person, this will lead to a better working relationship which can lead to better performance outcomes.
 Rather than sending cold and short messages and announcements, put some life and humanity into your communication with employees.
 This will bring about positive vibes whether you see your employees in person or not.

 5. Do: Make your employees feel heard

 Feeling heard and understood is a basic human need.
 In a workplace setting, employees need to feel heard and validated by management.
 This is one of the most underused keys to management success.
-Employee apps can help workers voice their feedback through responding to polls and surveys.
-Polls and surveys can be conducted about employee satisfaction, new products and services and safety issues.
+Employee apps can help workers voice their feedback by responding to polls and surveys.
+Polls and surveys can be conducted about employee satisfaction, new products and services, and safety issues.
 Management can view results in real-time, a fun feature that also keeps you informed of the employee sentiment.
 Receiving feedback from employees and further implementing changes that they suggest will make everyone feel a vital part of the team decision making process.

 6. Don’t: Be a stranger

 There are exhaustive studies on the effects of positive and negative communication in all types of relationships, both personal and professional.
 Positive and frequent communication between management and employees breeds a friendly and pleasant working relationship.
-When a manager opens up the communication channels, he or she invites the employee to open up, give feedback and make them feel like they are a part of the team.
+When a manager opens up the communication channels, he or she invites the employee to open up, give feedback, and make them feel like they are a part of the team.
 This type of working relationship will increase job satisfaction as well as retention.